 Exempt Reporting Adviser Registration

 Since the enactment of the JOBS Act, a number of states have enacted exemptions from investment adviser registration for fund managers that advise or manage solely private funds (the “Private Fund Exemption”).
 These states are commonly referred to as ERA States.

 Generally, the fund manager must register the investment manager as an exempt reporting adviser with the state to take advantage of the Private Fund Exemption.
 Many ERA States require investors to be qualified clients, even if the fund is not immediately required to register as an investment adviser based on their initial AUM to take advantage of the Private Fund Exemption.
 Others limit the qualified client standard to those funds charging performance compensation.

 States Not Yet Requiring Qualified Clients

-In a shrinking minority of states, funds with less than $150 million in AUM may charge performance compensation to accredited investors, so long as the managers have no separately managed accounts or meet the state de minimus client standard.
+In a shrinking minority of states, funds with less than $150 million in AUM may charge performance compensation to accredited investors, so long as the managers have no separately managed accounts or meet the state de minimis client standard.

 Before deciding to start a fund, be sure to fully understand the requirements for your investor base by speaking with our experienced legal counsel.
 Our attorneys will assist you in determining the structure, jurisdiction, and regulations required for your fund.
 Feel free to look at our State Regulations map here.